For media inquiries, please contact Media Relations

-I delight in leading students to experience the power and confidence resulting from a consistently physical breath-sound-resonance connection, and guide them to balance their technician/musician for a compelling performance experience.
+I delight in leading students to experience the power and confidence resulting from a consistently physical breath-sound-resonance connection and guiding them to balance their technician/musician for a compelling performance experience.

-Marilyn Bulli joined the conservatory in 2002 and is an instructor of voice to classical voice, opera, and musical theater students.
+Marilyn Bulli joined the Conservatory in 2002 and is an associate professor of voice.
+She teaches classical voice, opera, and musical theater students.

-Bulli has held teaching positions at St. Olaf College (Minnesota), Emerson College, University of Rhode Island, The New School of Music (Massachusetts), and University of Massachusetts, Boston, where she also served as coordinator of the voice faculty.
-She has received many honors and awards throughout her teaching and performance career, including First Place Winner (Metropolitan Opera District Auditions, Nebraska), Finalist (New York Oratorio Society Competition, Carnegie Hall), Fellow (Bach Aria Festival and Institute), First Place Winner (Bel Canto Regional Artist Competition, Wisconsin), Scholarship Fellow (Amherst Early Music Festival), and Performance Grant Recipient (St. Botolph Foundation, Boston).
-Bulli is a member of the National Association of Teachers of Singing, College Music Society, and the American Guild of Music Artists (member, Board of Governors).
-A featured performer in numerous opera, oratorio, and recital performances, she has appeared on stage with Boston Lyric Opera as a soloist and core ensemble member (performing more than 50 productions with the company), Emmanuel Music, Handel and Haydn Society, and Boston Baroque.
-She has extensive performance experience with conductors Seiji Ozawa, John Harbison, Stephen Lord, Christopher Hogwood, Grant Llewellyn, and William Christie, and directors Nicholas Muni, Christopher Alden, Leon Major, Colin Graham, and Mary Zimmerman.
+Bulli has held teaching positions at St. Olaf College (Minnesota), Emerson College, the University of Rhode Island, the New School of Music (Massachusetts), and the University of Massachusetts Boston, where she also served as coordinator of the voice faculty.
+She has received many honors and awards throughout her teaching and performance career, including first place in the Nebraska District Metropolitan Opera auditions, finalist placing in the Oratorio Society of New York Competition (Carnegie Hall), and first place in the Bel Canto Regional Artists Competition (Wisconsin).
+She has also been a Bach Aria Festival and Institute fellow, an Amherst Early Music Festival scholarship fellow, and a St. Botolph Club Foundation performance grant recipient.
+Bulli is a member of the National Association of Teachers of Singing, College Music Society, and the American Guild of Music Artists (board of governors member).
+A featured performer in numerous opera, oratorio, and recital performances, she has appeared on stage with Boston Lyric Opera as a soloist and core ensemble member (performing more than 50 productions with the company), Emmanuel Music, the Handel and Haydn Society, and Boston Baroque.
+She has extensive performance experience with conductors Seiji Ozawa, John Harbison, Stephen Lord, Christopher Hogwood, Grant Llewellyn, and William Christie and directors Nicholas Muni, Christopher Alden, Leon Major, Colin Graham, and Mary Zimmerman.